-Sofia Aldinio is an Argentine-American documentary photographer and storyteller.
-She is currently based between Joshua Tree, United States and Baja California, Mexico, to work and live closely with the latino community.
+Sofia Aldinio is an Argentine-American documentary photographer and multimedia storyteller.
+She is currently based in Portland, Maine, United States.
 Her work is guided by themes such as immigration, climate change, and preserving natural and cultural heritage.

 A large part of Sofia's documentary work focuses on amplifying stories of immigrants and refugees arriving in the Northeast of the United States.
 She was awarded a grant through the Maine Art Commission to complete a project about refugees and the most precious object they carried with them.
 The project is still traveling as an exhibition throughout the state of Maine educating communities about their stories through their lens.
 For this project, she engaged with local businesses, the community, the city of Portland and non-profits.
 As an extension to this project and in tandem with the city of Portland, Sofia is currently developing a photography program to help immigrants discover what it means to belong in a foreign place.